andrewpblee/checkout-dot-com/README.md

 The dag is composed of two operators, a run operator triggering `dbt run`, and a test operator triggering `dbt test` downstream.

-Once connected to the snowflake datawarehouse with the correct credential and hosted on the correct, this pipeline shoud update automatically.
-If we need to run the pipeline out of these hours, we can manually trigger the dag in airflow(removing the tag if a full refresh of every table is needed), or run the models using `dbt run` on the command line.
+Once connected to the snowflake datawarehouse with the correct credentials and hosted on the correct server, this pipeline shoud update automatically.
+If we need to run the pipeline manually, we can manually trigger the dag in airflow(removing the tag if a full refresh of every table is needed), or run the models using `dbt run` on the command line.

 ## My Approach